loganmproffitt/CampGIS/README.md

 - Integrates 45GB+ of public land, hydrography, and MVUM datasets
 - Applies spatial buffers, joins, and access logic to classify land by camping legality
 - Includes a Python-based data processing pipeline (GeoPandas, Jupyter) to automatically clean, filter, and reproject into a shared coordinate reference system (CRS)
+- Generates a rule-based classification logic for legality zones

 ## Tech Stack